 Get ‘er done.

 Liz changed from a culinary career after a few years of fostering for a humane society.
-After graduating from a Veterinary Technician program, she worked at the shelter and managed it for a period.
+After graduating from a Veterinary Technician program, she worked at the humane society and then managed it for a period.
 She joined Bevlab in Sept 2014.
-Her assortment of pets keeps her home busy.
+Her assortment of pets keeps her home very busy.

 Bernie worked at Crestwood Animal Clinic for 18 years before joining the Bevlab family in September 2015.
 She lives in Manteno with her husband, four cats and little dog Rocco.
-She and her husband also have two horses and enjoy riding as often as possible.Bernie enjoys spending time with family, especially her two adorable grandchildren, Liam and Emma.
+She and her husband also have two horses and enjoy riding as often as possible.Bernie enjoys spending time with family, especially her four adorable grandchildren, Liam, Emma, Anne and Nolan.
 She loves the staff, clients and furry friends she has met at Bevlab.
 It feels like home!